andremene182/whosings/README.md

 - Play with music genres choosen by you

 ## Game Mode
-Every game is created according to the music genres defined on the gameConfig.json file, with the musixmatch ***genre id***.
-A genre will be randomly extracted from the list.
+Every game is created according to the music genres (musixmatch ***genre id***) and parameters defined on the gameConfig.json file.
+A genre will be randomly extracted from the list for every game.

 ## Technologies
 - React.js